safdotdev/safacoda/safacoda/grpc_quick_start/step2.md

 ### Install our dependencies

+We need to run this locally or in the Killercoda environment

 `make install_demo_grpc`{{exec}}

+It will change directory into our sample project and run `bundle install` to install our project dependencies

 ### Run a gRPC application

 From the `examples/area_calculator` directory:

- 1. Run the server as a background process with the `&` symbol - note the process identifier, we will use this later to close down the server:
+ 1. Run the server as a background process with the `&` symbol - note the process identifier stored as `&_pid` , we will use this later to close down the server:

 `ruby examples/area_calculator/area_calculator_provider.rb &_pid=$!`{{exec}}